Smoothing proximal gradient method for general structured sparse regression: Experiment

-To demonstrate the efficiency and scalability of Prox-Grad, we vary $J$, $N$ and $\gamma$ and report the total CPU time in seconds and the objective value in Table \ref{tab:overglasso}.
-The regularization parameter $\gamma$ is set to either $|\mathcal{G}|/5$ or $|\mathcal{G}|/20$.
-As we can see from Table \ref{tab:overglasso}, firstly, both Prox-Grad and FOBOS are more efficient and scalable by orders of magnitude than IPM for SOCP.
-For larger $J$ and $N$, we are unable to collect the results of SOCP.
-Secondly, Prox-Grad is more efficient than FOBOS for almost all different scales of the problems.\footnote{In some entries in Table \ref{tab:overglasso}, the Obj. from FOBOS is much larger than other methods.
-This is because that FOBOS has reached the maximum number of iterations before convergence.} Thirdly, for Prox-Grad, a smaller $\gamma$ leads to faster convergence.
-This result is consistent with Theorem \ref{thm:complexity} which shows that the number of iterations is linear in $\gamma$ through the term $\|C\|$.
-Moreover, we notice that a larger $N$ may not increase the computational time for Prox-Grad.
+To demonstrate the efficiency and scalability of SPG, we vary $J$, $N$ and $\gamma$ and report the total CPU time in seconds and the objective value in Table \ref{taboverglasso}.
+The regularization parameter $\gamma$ is set to either $|\mathcal{G}|/5$ or $|\mathcal {G}|/20$.
+As we can see from Table \ref{taboverglasso}, first, both SPG and FOBOS are more efficient and scalable by orders of magnitude than IPM for SOCP.
+For larger $J$ and $N$, we are unable to collect the results for SOCP.
+Second, SPG is more efficient than FOBOS for almost all different scales of the problems.\footnote{In some entries in Table \ref {taboverglasso}, the Obj. from FOBOS is much larger than other methods.
+This is because that FOBOS has reached the maximum number of iterations before convergence.
+Instead, for our simulations, SPG generally converges in hundreds of, or, at most, a few thousand, iterations and never pre-terminates.} Third, for SPG, a smaller $\gamma$ leads to\vadjust{\goodbreak} faster convergence.
+This result is consistent with Theorem \ref {thmcomplexity}, which shows that the number of iterations is linear in $\gamma$ through the term $\|C\|$.
+Moreover, we notice that a larger $N$ does not increase the computational time for SPG.
 This is also consistent with the time complexity analysis, which shows that for linear regression, the per-iteration time complexity is independent of $N$.

+However, we find that the solutions from IPM are more accurate and, in fact, it is hard for first-order approaches to achieve the same precision as IPM.
+Assuming that we require $\varepsilon=10^{-6}$ for the accuracy of the solution, it takes IPM about $O(\log(\frac {1}{\varepsilon})) \approx14$ iterations to converge, while it takes $O(\frac{1}{\varepsilon})=10^6$ iterations for SPG.
+This is the drawback for any first-order method.
+However, in many real applications, we do not require the objective to be extremely accurate (e.g., $\varepsilon =10^{-3}$ is sufficiently accurate in general) and first-order methods are more suitable.
+More importantly, first-order methods can be applied to large-scale high-dimensional problems while IPM can only be applied to small or moderate scale problems due to the expensive computation necessary for solving the Newton linear system.